leyarotheconquerer/SolRFrontEnd/UserDocs.md

 ![General Search](user_doc_images/general_search.png "General Search")

 This field searches any part of the message for the contents of the search box.
-One does not need to use SOLR syntax in this box to search.
+One does not need to use SOLR syntax in this input.

 ####Sender Email Search